Airport not respecting local residents

 2. A new approach to Runway 03 (the Southern end of the runway)

 A new flying route was promised to the Southern end of the runway, that would take away some 30% of air traffic from the built-up areas at the North of the airport.
-The CAA has now rejected this new route.
-In fact, the CAA report shows that BHAL have known all along that this new route presented severe safety challenges for the CAA but continued to try and convince Bromley Council about its deliverability.
+The CAA rejected this new route.
+In fact, the CAA report shows that BHAL knew all along that this new route presented severe safety challenges for the CAA but continued to try and convince Bromley Council about its deliverability.
 WE NOW EXPECT BROMLEY COUNCIL TO SUSPEND THE EXTENDED HOURS – NO NEW ROUTE, NO NEW HOURS.

 3. Helicopters